fizikistkomran/Borda_Project/README.md

 The system runs on a Linux machine with Bluetooth tools (`hcitool`, `hciconfig`), and you can monitor the broadcast using apps like **LightBlue** on your phone.

 ---
+---

+## 🗂️ Extra Files

+- 📄 `output.txt`
+  Sample console output of the program during runtime.
+  Includes sensor readings, calculated stats, and BLE payload logs.

+- 🧩 `Borda_Chart.pdf`
+  Visual chart of the system architecture.

+These files are included in the repository to help understand how the system works internally and how it communicates over BLE.

 This project helped me understand how embedded systems manage real-time data, how buffers and encoding work, and how even limited BLE packets can carry rich information if structured wisely.